xxxYzzz25/lottery-react/README.md

-# Todo List
+# Lottery

-A todo list app built with React, Redux, TypeScipt, Next
+A Lottery app built with React, Redux, TypeScipt, Next
 ## Usage

 Clone this `repo`: